 To help prevent rheumatic fever, we propose to:

-provide throat swabbing and treatment to children at high risk
+provide rapid assessment and treatment of sore throats to children at high risk

 raise community and health sector awareness of the disease